tobiasvl/tobiasvl.github.io/_posts/2020-04-29-choosing-the-wrong-m6800-assembler.md

 Not literally, of course.
 You can read about the [Undocumented M6800 Instructions](http://spivey.oriel.ox.ac.uk/wiki3/images/1/1a/Undoc6800.pdf) in this article from _BYTE_ Magazine, or in the article [Investigating the HCF (Halt & Catch Fire) instruction on Motorola 6800](https://x86.fr/investigating-the-halt-and-catch-fire-instruction-on-motorola-6800/).
 Among these instructions is the so-called "Halt and Catch Fire" or `HCF`, with opcodes `$9D` and `$DD`.

-_Halt and Catch Fire_ is also the name of an excellent and criminally underrated TV show.
+> _Halt and Catch Fire_ is also the name of an excellent and criminally underrated TV show.
 You should watch it!
-{: .notice--success}
+{: .prompt-tip }

 If the MC6800 executed one of these, it would do something strange: It would stop responding to interrupts ("halt") and start quickly reading each memory address in turn by incrementing the program counter ("catch fire").
 The only way to recover would be to turn off the power!
 Oof.